victoreeckh/Renewable_Energy_notes/pages/Exam.md

 		- Electrical Storage #storage_EX
 			- Compare the usefulness, technical as well as economical, of energy storage by means of an “energy island” on the one hand and batteries on the other hand in the frame of renewable electricity integration? [max.
 1 page]
 		- TES #Solar_thermal_EX
-			- In the context of thermal energy storage (TES) both energy density and power density are crucial.
+			- In the context of thermal energy storage (TES) both energy density and power density are crucial. background-color:: blue
 				- Define energy density.
 Which properties determine the energy density of a TES system?
 					- *Amount of heat that can be stored per unit volume*
 						- *dependent on the thermal capacity of the medium and* $\Delta T$ *allowed, or the latent heat or the reaction heat*